VMSAnupKasat/test-project-repo/docs/initiative/index.md

 # Introduction

-AA Evergreen Delivery IP is ACAI CTO driven program to improve the way CTO and field teams are finding, reusing, becoming contributors and leading evolution of managed and community IP.

-Evergreen Delivery IP is ACAI CTO driven program to improve the way CTO and field teams are finding, reusing, becoming contributors and leading evolution of managed and community IP.

-Evergreen Delivery IP is ACAI CTO driven program to improve the way CTO and field teams are finding, reusing, becoming contributors and leading evolution of managed and community IP.

-Evergreen Delivery IP is ACAI CTO driven program to improve the way CTO and field teams are finding, reusing, becoming contributors and leading evolution of managed and community IP.

 Evergreen Delivery IP is ACAI CTO driven program to improve the way CTO and field teams are finding, reusing, becoming contributors and leading evolution of managed and community IP.